ppy/osu-wiki/news/2024/2024-06-17-the-followpoint-dressurf-the-1-key-smasher.md

 ---

-Huge thanks to [dressurf](https://osu.ppy.sh/users/758406) for joining us and answering these questions!
+Huge thanks to ::dressurf::{ user-id=758406 } for joining us and answering these questions!
 Once again, I hope you as a reader enjoyed this interview. <3

 We hope you enjoyed this series of us interviewing the top players in each game mode, it was a lot of fun for us, and we can't thank you enough for the support!
 We will have another interview come out in the next two weeks, but we will keep it a surprise on who it is, so you'll just have to guess.
 You can also follow [@The_Followpoint on Twitter](https://twitter.com/The_Followpoint) for updates and question submissions for future interviews.